lukaseamus/IMTA/README.md

 2. `seaweeds.csv`: Seaweed production (Reference: http://www.fao.org/3/i9540en/i9540en.pdf) and number of papers (Web of Science) for all seaweeds that have a global production of at least 34×10<sup>3</sup> t and appear in the scientific literature on plant-related IMTA.

-3. `image.png`: Photograph of female-driven tropical seaweed farming in Zanzibar.
+3. `image.png`: Photograph of female-driven tropical seaweed farming in Zanzibar (Credits: Jose Paula, 2014).

 Luka Seamus Wright